Trading without Prophecy

 Your job is to:

-• enter when behavior is already visible
+- ›enter when behavior is consistently visible or apparent

-• press only when the market confirms
+- ›press on when the market confirms

 That is how you survive in a game where your raw win rate may always drift back toward 50% or lower.